spookylukey/django-anonymizer/README.rst

 enough for simpler policies like 'remove all real telephone numbers from the database'.

-An alternative approach to the problem of realistic ammount of test data for development/tests is to populate a database from scratch - see `django-poseur
+An alternative approach to the problem of realistic amounts of test data for development/tests is to populate a database from scratch - see `django-poseur
 <https://github.com/alliterativeanimal/django-poseur>`_, `django-mockups
 <https://github.com/sorl/django-mockups>`_ and `django-autofixture